We're sorry, but the RESET website does not work properly without JavaScript enabled. Please enable JavaScript to continue.

 Setup

 Testing is performed in an active office environment to mimic a scenario in which air quality monitors will be used.
 5 monitors are placed on a counter with less than a one meter distance between the furthest monitors.
-A reference monitor is placed right beside these monitors.
+A reference monitor is placed right beside these monitors (reference is not necessary for self-test).

 The monitors are all connected and started at the same time to have the same initial calibration.